hariso/turbine-java-experiment/README.md

 #### Fluent API
 * looks nice for simpler topologies
 * maybe not as useful for the ones where you need some logic to build the topology (is this a use case at all?)
+* Visualizes the pipeline
+* Similar style used by some streaming framework: Java streams, RxJava, Flink, Kafka Streams.

 ### Questions
-1. Why does process() need to be an exported/public method?
+1. ~~Why does process() need to be an exported/public method?~~
 2. Allow reading all collections from a resource (we're considering that an anti-pattern)?
+3. Is it expected to write the same records to two destinations?